 The first U.S. credit union opened in 1909.
 From the beginning, credit unions followed a unique concept.
-They were created not for profit, but to serve members as credit cooperatives.
+Credit Unions were created not for profit, but to serve members as credit cooperatives.
 Since then, over 100 years have passed, and there are 6,557 credit unions in the United States serving over 102 million members.
-Oak Tree wants to celebrate the 100+ years of credit union history by looking back at how credit unions were started.
+Oak Tree wants to celebrate the first 100 years of credit unions’ history by looking back at how credit unions were started.

 - Democratic governance